-• If you have mild heart failure and are being treated with Humira, your heart failure status must be closely monitored by your doctor.
-It is important to tell your doctor if you have had or have a serious heart condition.
-If you develop new or worsening symptoms of heart failure (e.g. shortness of breath, or swelling of your feet), you must contact your doctor immediately.
-Your doctor will decide if you should receive Humira.
+• If your child has mild heart failure and is being treated with Humira, his/her heart failure status must be closely monitored by your doctor.
+It is important to tell your doctor if your child has had or has a serious heart condition.
+If he/she develops new or worsening symptoms of heart failure (e.g. shortness of breath, or swelling of your feet), you must contact your doctor immediately.
+Your doctor will decide if your child should receive Humira.